zakjeg/-JAVA-Image-to-ASCII--CharPic-/README.md

 # [JAVA] Image to ASCII - CharPic
-Java progarm with GUI that converts Images to ASCII
+Java progarm with Java Swing GUI that converts Images to ASCII

 # Features
 * **image to ASCII Conversion:**